John502/longitudez/blogs/markdown/014_AWS_Machine_Learning.md

 [MICE](https://cran.r-project.org/web/packages/miceRanger/vignettes/miceAlgorithm.html#:~:text=Multiple%20Imputation%20by%20Chained%20Equations,iterative%20series%20of%20predictive%20models.) - Use random forest techniques to swap data values to find the best relationship.

+##### Handling Unbalanced Data

+When there is a discrepancy between the positive and negative cases.
+Difficult to engineer an accurate results when there is a rare case.
+Mainly a problem wiht nueral networks.

+Unersampling - Remove some the majority case
+SMOTE - Synthetic Minority Oversample Technique - Create new samples from the minority class.
+Adjusting Thresholds -

+##### Handling Outliers
+Variance is that average of the squared differences from the mean.
+Get the difference from mean, sqare those values, then get the mean of those values.
+Sigma represents standard deviation.

 ## How to read summation